Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Foliation construction and large-sphere limit

 We want to generalize to the initial data set setting the foliation constructed by Eichmair and Koerber in the following theorem. \begin{theorem}[{\cite[Theorem 5]{eichko}}] Let $(M, g)$ be $\mathcal{C}^4$-asymptotic to Schwarzschild with mass $m > 0$ and suppose that the scalar curvature $\mathrm{Sc}$ satisfies

-There exists a compact set $K \subset M$, a number $\lambda_0 > 0$, and stable, on-center, area-constrained critical Willmore spheres $\Sigma(\lambda)$, $\lambda \in (0, \lambda_0)$, with parameter $\lambda$ such that $M \setminus K$ is foliated by the family $\{\Sigma(\lambda) : \lambda \in (0, \lambda_0)\}$. \end{theorem} Our foliation construction follows the strategy of Eichmair–Koerber, in particular their use of a Lyapunov–Schmidt reduction.
-It differs from the local foliations in \cite{diaz2023local} in that we project the equation only once, directly onto the complement of the kernel, rather than using an iterative projection scheme.
-Below, we give a brief outline of the construction.
+There exists a compact set $K \subset M$, a number $\lambda_0 > 0$, and stable, on-center, area-constrained critical Willmore spheres $\Sigma(\lambda)$, $\lambda \in (0, \lambda_0)$, with parameter $\lambda$ such that $M \setminus K$ is foliated by the family $\{\Sigma(\lambda) : \lambda \in (0, \lambda_0)\}$. \end{theorem} Our foliation construction follows the strategy of Eichmair–Koerber \cite{eichko}, in particular their use of a Lyapunov–Schmidt reduction.
+It differs from the Lyapunov–Schmidt reduction of the local foliations in \cite{diaz2023local} in that we project the equation only once, directly onto the complement of the kernel, rather than using an iterative projection scheme.
+Below, we give a brief outline of the construction in \cite{eichko}.

 $ i)$ \textbf{Perturbation of spheres.} Begin with the large coordinate spheres $S_r(r\xi)$, $ |\xi|<1$.
-An application of the Implicit Function Theorem produces a nearby surface \(\Sigma_{r,\xi}\) of fixed area \(4\pi r^2\) which satisfies the area‐constrained Willmore equation up to the span of the first spherical harmonics.
+An application of the implicit function theorem produces a nearby surface \(\Sigma_{r,\xi}\) of fixed area \(4\pi r^2\) which satisfies the area‐constrained Willmore equation up to the span of the first spherical harmonics.

 $ii)$ \textbf{Reduction to a finite‐dimensional problem.} It is shown that \(\Sigma_{r,\xi}\) genuinely solves the constrained Willmore equation exactly if and only if \(\xi\) is a critical point of the function